 Making this clear for anyone wishing to join the company is crucial.
-Not everyone will be passionate about or motivated to work in distributed manner—and if that’s case, that’s okay.
+Not everyone will be passionate about or motivated to work in a distributed manner—and if that’s the case, that’s okay.
 In fact, it’s better to discover it as quickly as possible, because it means the people who join your organization are aligned to the opportunities and affordances of distributed work.
 They’re happier, more productive and stay longer.
 Listen from 10:45

 Challenges Transiting To The Top